felho/discord-whitelist/spec.md

-# Milestone Plan for Discord Whitelist Project
+# Discord Whitelist Tampermonkey Script Specification

+## Project Overview

+A Tampermonkey userscript that filters Discord web interface to show only messages from whitelisted users.
+The script provides a floating control panel for managing the whitelist and implements real-time message filtering with multiple display modes.

 ## Current Implementation Details